pmohinder/platform-docs/07_Queries_and_packs/Readme.md

 Query Structure
 --------------------
-All queries you define or use in the PolyLogyx framework are defined using JSON syntax.
+All queries you define or use in the EclecticIQ platform are defined using JSON syntax.
 Here is format used to define queries.

 ```